top of page

 Visual Poetry Journal

-Aram Tanis was born in Seoul, but spent his formative years in The Netherlands, where he lived in a predominantly white neighborhood and attended schools that lacked diversity.
+Aram Tanis was born in Seoul, but spent his formative years in the Netherlands, where he lived in a predominantly white neighborhood and attended schools that lacked diversity.
 As a person of Asian descent, he stood out among his parents, relatives, peers, and the media figures he saw on television.
-During his adolescence, he actively sought individuals who shared his identity but was disappointed to find a dearth of role models.
+During his adolescence, he actively sought individuals who shared his identity, but was disappointed to find a dearth of role models.
 Consequently, he has always been acutely aware of his distinctiveness.

-Now, 20 years later South Korea, and in particular Seoul, has become a place of home and familiarity.
+When Aram Tanis visited South Korea twenty years ago, he did not speak the language and didn’t know his way around in South Korea.
+Now, 20 years later, South Korea, and in particular Seoul, has become a place of home and familiarity.
 It is a place where he feels more complete and connected with his Asian roots.
-The smells, sounds, lights, architecture, people and food have become part of his conscious identity.
-When he walks the streets and can smell the Bulgogi or the Bibimbap it triggers a sense of happiness.
-When he is on the subway and hears familiar sounds through the speaker it feels so normal, like it has always been there in his life.
+The smells, sounds, lights, architecture, people, and food have become part of his conscious identity.
+When he walks the streets and can smell the Bulgogi or the Bibimbap, it triggers a sense of happiness.
+When he is on the subway and hears familiar sounds coming from the speaker, it feels so normal, like it has always been a part of his life.
 The locations where this new work has been created are familiar and are linked to memories created over the last two decades.

-Over time it has become clearer what it means to be Korean to Aram Tanis and as he feels more at home in his own skin he also feels more at home in South Korea.
-Now that he has become a father himself his Korean identity plays an even bigger role in his personal and work life.
+Over time, it has become clearer what it means to be Korean to Aram Tanis, and as he feels more at home in his own skin, he also feels more at home in South Korea.
+Now that he has become a father himself, his Korean identity plays an even bigger role in his personal and work life.

 IMG_8154 kopie.JPG